aman003malhotra/MCP_Widgets/README.md

 # PWA Component Specification MCP Server

-This Model Context Protocol (MCP) server provides access to component specifications for a Progressive Web Application (PWA) component library.
+This Model Context Protocol (MCP) server provides comprehensive access to the component specifications and associated metadata for a Progressive Web Application (PWA) component library.
+Its primary goal is to streamline UI development and enable seamless integration with client applications, AI systems, and development tools by offering structured data about the available components.

 ## Overview

-The MCP server exposes a set of component specifications as resources and tools, making them accessible to client applications and AI systems.
-The specifications include:

-- Atomic Components: Basic UI components like buttons, typography, etc.
-- Widgets: Composite components assembled from atomic components
+The server acts as a central hub for information about the PWA design system, exposing detailed specifications for atomic components, molecules, and widgets.
+It allows clients to programmatically explore the component library, understand component properties and relationships, generate configuration templates, and manage widget types.

+**Core Capabilities:**

+*   **Component Discovery:** Provides tools (`searchComponents`, `getComponentLibrary`, `getWidgetMap`) to find and list components based on various criteria (name, type, category, properties, popularity).
+*   **Detailed Inspection:** Allows clients to fetch in-depth information about specific components (`getComponentProperties`), including their properties, required attributes, dependencies (e.g., atomic components used by a molecule), usage context (e.g., which widgets use a specific component), and example JSON configurations (for widgets).
+*   **Configuration Generation:** Includes tools to facilitate widget creation by generating base configuration structures (`getWidgetBaseConfig`) complete with starter data based on category and corresponding TypeScript interfaces, and creating specific configuration files (`createWidgetConfig`).
+*   **Widget Type Management:** Offers functionality to register new widget types within the system (`addWidgetToMap`).
+*   **Theming Information:** Exposes the available CSS custom variables used for theming (`listThemeVariables`), enabling clients to understand customization options.
+*   **Resource Access:** Provides direct access to the raw specification files for atomic components and widgets via resource endpoints.

+This structured access facilitates tasks like automated code generation, component recommendations, developer assistance, and maintaining consistency across applications using the PWA component library.

 ## Features